 The Strongs made their way through the ornate lobby and soon found their theater box entrance.
 As Eliza Julia and Jasper entered, a man rose to greet them as his wife remained seated.

-“Good evening,” said the gentlemen extending his gloved hand.
+“Good evening,” said the gentleman extending his gloved hand.

-“Good evening,” replied Jasper shaking the gentlemen’s hand.
+“Good evening,” replied Jasper shaking the gentleman’s hand.

 “This is my wife Elizabeth Browning and I am Robert Browning.”